Erasure Coding vs. RAID Explained: Methods for Data Protection

 At a minimum, Qumulo uses 6,4 encoding, which stores a third more user data in the same amount of space as mirroring, and has the ability to tolerate two disk failures instead of just one as mirroring or 3,2 does.
 In a 6,4 configuration, even if two blocks containing user data are unavailable, the system only needs to read the two remaining data blocks and the two parity blocks to recover the missing data.

-Working at the block level rather than the file level like other file platforms, Qumulo Core erasure coding not only makes it possible to protect data effectively without having to create a 1:1 copy of the entire data volume, it also means the size of files has no impact on encoding and recovery times.
+Working at the block level rather than the file level like other file platforms, Qumulo’s unique use erasure coding not only makes it possible to protect data effectively without having to create a 1:1 copy of the entire data volume, it also means the size of files has no impact on encoding and recovery times.
 Whether files are mammoth or mini in size, encoding and recovery performance is more than just fast, it is also dependable.

 Other systems can take from hours to days, or longer to recover from an event depending on the mix of file sizes stored on the cluster.
 Qumulo recovers quickly and reliably without impacting performance regardless of the mix of file data stored.
 This also enables Qumulo customers the ability to leverage the largest, most economical drives in the market without risk.

-Editor’s Note: Originally published November 3, 2021, this story has been updated for accuracy and comprehensiveness.
+Editor’s Note: Originally published November 3, 2021, this blog post has since been updated for accuracy and comprehensiveness.

 Related Posts